 When the stern rules are there, it becomes impossible to make changes as per the wishes but when there is no restriction, it becomes easy for making amendments even at the end moment.

-As the focus groups are properly equipped it enable the clients to observe the discussions in order to get good results.
+As the focus groups are properly equipped it enables the clients to observe the discussions in order to get good results.

-Not just this, the clients also get chance to understand the proper research process and it’s findings.
+Not just this, the clients also get a chance to understand the proper research process and its findings.
 Apart from this, the quality helps in controlling the whole process which is beneficial for the company itself.

 9. Useful insights are provided by the process:

-As said the process of working by the focus groups members is very flexible, it helps in providing some of the gestures which gives the clients proper insights of the research process.
+As said the process of working by the focus group members is very flexible, it helps in providing some of the gestures which give the clients proper insights of the research process.

 In short, it makes the whole process a transparent procedure as the clients get an opportunity to look into the matter in a proper and detailed manner.